Jamil Kabbaj Renou

 That means employers should to:

-In the Middle East, the insurers that responded to the survey expect cost-containment measures to take precedence over plan design, with 57% of insurers saying that cost reduction will be prioritized over plan improvements (43%).
+In the Middle East, the insurers that responded to the survey expect cost-containment measures to take precedence over plan design, with 57% of insurers saying that cost reduction will be prioritised over plan improvements (43%).
 In India however, enhancing benefits remains to be a priority while balancing it with cost containment measures.
 It’s critical however that cost reductions are valued well against the value that benefits provide to employees, ensuring that employers are able to retain and attract skilled talent.

 To achieve this, employers should consider cost-sharing features such as:

-Ideally, these features should be designed to encourage individuals to behave in a way that promotes a culture of health while also reducing plan costs; for examples of such behaviors include getting treatment on an outpatient basis when appropriate and seeking treatment from preferred network providers.
+Ideally, these features should be designed to encourage individuals to behave in a way that promotes a culture of health while also reducing plan costs; for examples of such behaviours include getting treatment on an outpatient basis when appropriate and seeking treatment from preferred network providers.

 We believe cost sharing with plan members will continue to be needed to keep plan costs sustainable and plan management effective.
 However, these measures should be combined with better communication and improved access to preventive care.